Are You The World's Best Kept Secret?

 Have we met?

 And there’s a good chance you’re the world’s best kept secret.
-In a selfie-driven culture, it’s refreshing to meet students who carve their own paths, and don’t seek the limelight.
+In a selfie-driven culture, it’s refreshing to meet students who carve their own paths and don’t seek attention in the limelight.

-But – going forward in college and career, you’ll need to get comfortable promoting who you are, and where you plan to go.
-Whether you’re writing personal statements for college applications, internships or scholarships, it’s time to practice the art of persuasive communication.
+But as you go forward in college and career, you’ll need to get comfortable connecting with admission officers and employers.
+Whether writing personal statements for college applications, internships or scholarships, or prepping for an interview, it’s time to practice the art of persuasive communication.

 It’s About Demonstrating (Not Bragging)